michaelconan/michaelconan.github.io/docs/_posts/2024-03-02-distance-and-loss.md

 ---
 # layout: post
-title: 'Distance and Loss'
+title: 'Distance and Loss ⛰️'
 description: 'The challenges of being away from those people and activities that you love'
-categories: life
+categories: travel
 tags: travel family skiing
 ---